Mortgage FAQs and Refinancing answers | HSBC

 Contact our Customer Service Department.
 Our representatives are waiting to assist you.

-If you are an HSBC Mortgage Services (former Household Mortgage Services) customer, please visit www.hsbcmortgageservices.com.
+If you are an HSBC Mortgage Services (formerly Household Mortgage Services) customer, please visit www.hsbcmortgageservices.com.

 We understand that losing a job, divorce, an illness or a death in the family are just some of the things that can cause a delay in paying your mortgage payments.
 If you are experiencing or have recently experienced a hardship and are unable to keep up with your mortgage payments, contact us.
 We'll work with you to try to make the best of a difficult situation.
 Click here to read about payment difficulty options.